 Terrorist attacks, pandemics and other crises demand fast, effective responses from governments, medical facilities, educational institutions, non-profits and business.

 Crises also require public and private organizations to coordinate successfully with emergency management partners and response teams.
 Working together, they must navigate swiftly through a maze of organizational structures, laws, regulations, directives, best practices and standard operating procedures.

-After completing foundational and research courses, students will take an in-depth survey course in Crisis Management in their second semester, followed by seminars taught by crisis management practitioners during their third semester.
-These topical courses will focus on pressing issues, such as:
+After completing the MSL’s first semester of core courses, students will take an in-depth survey course in Crisis Management in their second semester, followed in their third semester by seminars with crisis management practitioners covering such topics as:

-The degree program will culminate in a capstone research project in which students focus on a challenge in their work environment.
-Each student will have a faculty or practitioner advisor to assist with this project.
+The program culminates in a capstone project in which students focus on a practical challenge in their chosen field under the guidance of a faculty or practitioner advisor.

 All courses will be taught by members of the Maryland Carey Law as well as experts from the University of Maryland’s Center for Health and Homeland Security and other practitioners.